ehn-dcc-development/hcert-testdata/README.md

 This repository contains a proposal for encoding and signing electronic health certificates (EHC), as a candidate to be adapted and adopted by eHealth authorities and other stakeholders as they seem fit.

 ## Installation

+The test code is written in [Python](https://www.python.org/) and can be executed on most Unix/Linux system.
+[Python Poetry](https://python-poetry.org/) is required and can be installed using `pip3 install poetry`.
+Once Poetry is installed, the following commands may be used to set up a test environment:

     poetry shell
     poetry install